pglevy/wiki-import-test/Home.md

 * **Contribute to the community**: Increase visibility of Bixal in the civic tech community as an organization proactively working to improve government services with innovative, impactful solutions.

 ### Principles
 This team is an extension of our HCD team.
-The intention is to augment and amply our human-centered design practice with these areas of emphasis:
+The intention is to augment and amplify our human-centered design practice with these areas of emphasis:

 * **Speed**: With more making and less meetings, we decrease time to tangibility.
 * **Tangibility**: By making prototypes, not promises, we increase our time to alignment.